AndreyAkinshin/ProblemBook.NET/en/Linq/YieldExceptionYield-S.md

 # “YieldExceptionYield” (Solution)

+## Answer

 Exception is not going to happen.

+## Explanation

 Indeed, the line

 ```cs
 var numbers = GetSmallNumbers();